metis-os/metis-rankmirrors/README.md

 # metis-rankmirrors
-read a list of mirrors from a file and rank them by speed
+Simply read a list of mirrors from a file and rank them by speed.

+It's a fork of [bruenig's rankmirrors](https://github.com/bruenig/rankmirrors).